 5. Protect Your Company’s Future

-Though it may not seem like it at the time, the government’s ability to find you and shut down your business is a real threat.
+Though it may not seem like it then, the government’s ability to find you and shut down your business is a real threat.
 If you don’t pay your taxes, expect the IRS to contact you directly, and they won’t be afraid to play hardball.
 A CPA can help you defend yourself from impending legal action by helping you prepare for an audit or even filing criminal charges against an IRS employee if they become harassing.